Canons of the Episcopal Diocese of New Jersey:

 The Committee on Constitution and Canons shall be a standing committee of the Diocese.
 The Committee shall consist of five persons (not less than two of whom shall be clergy and not less than two of whom shall be lay persons) who shall, by reason of their membership, be entitled to a seat and voice in the Convention.
 The members of the committee shall be elected to serve for three-year terms each, or until their successors are chosen.
 At the first election to be held after the adoption of this amendment the Convention shall elect one clerical and one lay member for a term of three-years, one clerical and one lay member for a term of two years, and one member for a term of one year.
 Vacancies occurring during the recess of the Convention may be filled by the Ecclesiastical Authority until the next annual meeting of Convention.

 See also: Canon 75 — New Canons and Amendments

 Commission on Clerical Compensation

 SECTION 1.
-There shall be elected at the Diocesan Convention a Standing Commission on Clerical Compensation, consisting of six clergy and six lay persons canonically resident in the Diocese.
+There shall be elected at the Diocesan Convention a Standing Commission on Clerical Compensation, consisting of six clergy and who are communicants of Congregations in the Diocese.
 Two clerical and two lay members shall be elected each year for three-year terms.
 Vacancies on the Commission may be filled by the remaining members until the next annual meeting of the Convention when a member shall be elected by the Convention to fill the unexpired term.

 SECTION 2.
 The Commission shall serve as a source of advice and counsel to all Parishes and employers of clergy in the Diocese, and shall make recommendations on clerical salaries, allowances, housing, and other compensations and benefits as within its discretion it sees fit.